GeorgeLychock/Project-Management-Dashboard---MS2/README.md

     -   Tested all script.js functions in JSHint 4/7/21
     -   Tested all usersettings.js functions in JSHint 4/7/21

+### (Jasmine) Test Sequences:
+-   Create a library button that turns a div ON in the active widet viewport
+-   Create a library button that turns a div OFF in the active widet viewport
+-   Correctly render data from an external JSON files

+<a name="TESTSTORIES"></a>
+## User Story Testing
--   ### Testing User Stories from User Experience (UX) Section
+-   Testing User Stories from User Experience (UX) Section
-    -   #### General User Experience
     -   **Story 1** As a Site Visitor, I want to have a persistent navigation element/method allowing me to jump to any site content quickly.
         -  ##### Acceptance Criteria -- Duplicated in Testing below
             1. The most detailed Content is never more than **two clicks** away from home.
             2. Home is always **one click** away from anywhere on the site.
             3. Nav dropdown (collapse) is *prohibited*
             4. Either links to sub pages and/or Home should be visible on any page at any scroll point on any viewport.
         -   ##### Results
             -   (1 and 2) PASS Since there is only only sub level of pages, user is never more than 1 click from home or one click from most detailed information available.
             -   (3) PASS No nav icon nor dropdown exists'
             -   (4) PASS Every sub page has at least the Home icon visible at all times, all ports.
 [Screenshot](https://github.com/GeorgeLychock/georgelychock-career/blob/main/_documentation/testing/screenshots/userst-1_4-screenshotfrom2020-11-23.png)

-### (Jasmine) Test Sequences:
--   Create a library button that turns a div ON in the active widet viewport
--   Create a library button that turns a div OFF in the active widet viewport
--   Correctly render data from an external JSON files
+<a name="TESTCOMP"></a>

-### Further Testing
+### Compatibility Testing
 -   The Website was tested on Google Chrome, Firefox and Safari browsers.
 -   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone6, iPad8.
--   Testing was done to ensure that all pages were linking correctly.
--   A design professional friend of mine spent 30 minutes with me reviewing the overall design after all pages were constructed and styled.
--   All pages were given at least one cold read.
 -   Used Lighthouse to identify areas on improvement which are documented below in Fixed Bugs after Testing.

 <a name="BUGS"></a>